s-goldman/Dusty-Evolved-Star-Kit/docs/usage.rst

 denser grid of sources within the luinosity limits (default: 1,000 - 150,000 Msun).
 As the shape of the model is the same for each scaling of the grid, the distance to the source(s) is important for an accurate results.
 A more realistic Bayesian method of fitting is under development.

 The user may also specify a wavelength minimum and maximum.
 This will still show the full photometry in the final SED figure, but fit only the wavelength region specified.
-Lastly, the user can specify whether to fit using multiprocessing (using all but 1 computer cores) or single core fitting (multiprocessing=False):
+Lastly, the user can specify whether to fit using multiprocessing (using all but 1 computer cores) or single core fitting (multiprocessing=False).
+Multiprocessing uses a core per source, and will have little affect on small samples or individual sources:

 .. code-block:: console